Employment

 What is Work Like at the Co-op?

-The Olympia Food Co-op is a not-for-profit, member owned, collectively managed natural foods grocery store.
-More than 90 Staff people share responsibility for operating two stores in Olympia.
+The Olympia Food Co-op is a not-for-profit, member owned, collectively managed natural foods grocery store that’s been in operation since 1977.
+As of 2025, more than 90 collective managers share responsibility for operating two stores and more than 20 flex staff workers work floor shifts.
 The organization is governed by a board of directors, who are elected by the membership.

 Is the Olympia Food Co-op Currently Accepting Applications?